Icare software

 For example, the Surname field must have a name of Surname and the Date of Birth field must have a name of DOB.

-A full list of field names that Icare expects can be obtained by using the testint option above.
+A full list of field names that Icare expects can be obtained by using the testing option above.
 That will list the fields Icare expects, which ones where found in your PDF Form and the field names Icare did not recognise.

 Selection fields